reck1ess/linux-server-configuration/README.md

 -   Open PostgreSQL interactive terminal with `psql`.

--   Create the `catalog` user with a password and give them the ability to create databases:
+-   Create the `catalog` user with a password (e.g. `catalog`) and give them the ability to create databases:

     ```
     postgres=# CREATE ROLE catalog WITH LOGIN PASSWORD 'catalog';